+Bridge the Gap Between Industry and Academia

-TREND 6: BRIDGING THE GAP BETWEEN INDUSTRY AND ACADEMIA In the last decade, professionals in the pharmaceutical industry were beginning to recognize the fact that while academic researchers continue to make medically important discoveries, they do not always have the access or resources to translate these discoveries into therapeutic solutions beneficial to real-world patients.
-Thus, recent years have seen a move toward increased collaboration and communication between academia and the pharma industry.
+In the last decade, professionals in the pharmaceutical industry began to recognize that while academic researchers make medically important discoveries, they do not always have the resources to translate their findings into therapeutic solutions beneficial to real-world patients.
+In order to help bridge this gap, we've seen a shift towards increased collaboration and communication between academia and the pharma industry.
 A CRO that has strong relationships with academic advisory groups is the sponsor's best resource for ensuring its study benefits from front-of-the-line access to emerging research.

+Patient advocacy

-TREND 7: THE POWER OF PATIENT ADVOCACY As patients are becoming more self-advocating, they are educating themselves about their disease or medical condition and connecting with other patients to share experiences and information.
-For the sponsor, increasing trial complexity makes recruitment and retention strategies even more critical, particularly in earlier phase trials where subjects have less incentive to participate than patients in later-phase studies.
-Low recruitment often leads to protocol amendments, which can affect study timelines and costs.
-Increased patient interactivity presents new opportunities for industry to engage with its target population, opening new avenues for improvement of recruitment and retention.
-Although sponsors often have their hands full managing the practical concerns related to compound development and approval, a good CRO partner can bring to the process a pre-existing network of relationships with patient advocacy groups and key opinion leaders as well as an arsenal of proven strategies and tools for optimizing recruitment compliance and retention of study participants.
+Having the patient's best interest at the forefront of your early phase study is an integral part of the success of your clinical trial.
+In today's climate, patients are educating themselves about their disease or medical condition and connecting with other patients to share experiences and information.
+For the sponsor, this makes recruitment and retention strategies even more critical, particularly in earlier phase trials where subjects have less incentive to participate than patients in later-phase studies.
+The risk of having low recruitment can lead to protocol amendments, which can affect study timelines and costs.
+However, because patients are collaborating more with the use of technology, this presents new opportunities for industry to engage with its target population, opening new avenues for improvement of recruitment and retention.

-WORLDWIDE CLINICAL TRIALS: YOUR EARLY PHASE PARTNER With three decades of proven reliability in clinical trial design and execution, the team at Worldwide Clinical Trials has uncommon expertise that combines grounded dependability with adaptive flexibility.
-We have what it takes to move your project forward in the face of changing dynamics in the pharma research space, to spot trends as they emerge, and leverage change to your advantage.
+While sponsors have their hands full managing the practical concerns related to compound development and approval, a good CRO partner can contribute a pre-existing network of relationships with patient advocacy groups and key opinion leaders.
+Your CRO should also come equipped with an arsenal of proven strategies and tools for optimizing recruitment compliance and retention of study participants to help increase the success of your early phase trial.

+Worldwide Clinical Trials: Your Early Phase Partner

+Global Presence.
+With clinical trial sites in more than 60 countries worldwide, we have access to large patient populations and clinical professionals, as well as a close-up understanding of regional variations in patient care and regulatory considerations.
+No matter where your study is, we are committed to your trial, participants, and stakeholders.

-DEDICATED FACILITIES.
-Our dedicated early phase clinical and laboratory facilities in Texas are available for those projects requiring up-close focus.
-In addition to our dedicated GCP/ICH compliant 300-bed clinical site with on-site cGMP Phase 1 compounding pharmacy service, CLIA safety testing, and local PK bioanalytical validation and GLP testing in San Antonio, we have a bioanalytical lab in Austin, Texas.
+Dedicated Facilities.
+Our dedicated early phase clinical and laboratory facilities in Texas are available for projects requiring up-close focus.
+In addition to our dedicated GCP/ICH compliant 180-bed clinical site with on-site cGMP Phase 1 compounding pharmacy service, CLIA safety testing, and local PK bioanalytical validation and GLP testing in San Antonio, we have a state-of-the-art bioanalytical lab in Austin, Texas.

-PATIENT FOCUS.
+Patient Focus.
 Through our relationships with patient advocacy groups, we are learning more about the patient's experience with their medical condition, which enables us to devise patient-focused solutions to meet the challenges of recruitment and retention.
 Through strategic protocol design and digital technologies, we minimize the burden associated with clinical trial participation, while still preserving data quality.